-CAPITAL AND INVESTMENT STRATEGY REQUIREMENTS 2022/23
+CAPITAL AND INVESTMENT STRATEGY REQUIREMENTS 2023/24

-1. Under CIPFA's Prudential Code 2017 and Treasury Management Code 2017, the Council is required to publish four separate strategies or statements in addition to the revenue and capital medium term budget positions.
+1. The CIPFA Prudential Code 2021 and CIPFA Treasury Management Code 2021 require the Council to publish four separate strategies or statements in addition to the revenue and capital medium term budget positions.
 These are contained within Appendix D to the budget report.